 Are you researching an exciting & emerging area in MobileHCI?
-Organising a workshop provides an opportunity to move the field forward and to build a community around such a topic.
-Workshops allow members of a community to meet in the context of a focused and interactive discussion to move an emerging area of research forward.
-MobileHCI workshops might address basic research, applied research, HCI practice, new methodologies, emerging application areas, design innovations, management and organizational issues, or HCI education.
+Organising a workshop provides an opportunity to build a community around such a topic, to meet in the context of a focused and interactive discussion and to move an emerging area of research forward.
+MobileHCI workshops might address basic research, applied research, HCI practice, new methodologies, emerging application areas, design innovations, management and organizational issues, HCI education to name a few.
 Each workshop should generate ideas that give the MobileHCI community a new, organised way of thinking about the topic, or ideas that suggest promising directions for future research.
-Workshops will be held on 27 September, 2021.
-They should offer a mid-morning break, a lunch break, and a mid-afternoon break.
-Workshops typically have 15 to 20 participants.
-Focused interaction among participants is important.
-Participants must have informed positions based on prior experience.

 |Day of Workshops